 Tips To Control Your Sugar Addiction

-Protein helps enormously in controlling and preventing sugar craving by stabilizing your blood sugar levels throughout the day and eradicating those pesky 3pm sweet cravings.
+Protein helps enormously in controlling and preventing sugar craving by stabilizing blood sugar levels throughout the day and eradicating afternoon slumps and cravings.
 Eating protein with every meal helps control your dietary hormones insulin and glucagon.
 Insulin is a dietary hormone that your body produces when you eat carbohydrates.
 Insulin tells your body to store fat, creates inflammation throughout your entire body, and may increase bad cholesterol.
 Glucagon is a dietary hormone produced when you eat protein.
 This dietary hormone controls and balances insulin and prevents fat storage and weight gain.
-It increases your ability to lose weight and increases your P450 enzyme in your liver helping you detoxify while you are losing weight.
-In your diet enjoy heaps of green leafy vegetables, good quality protein, healthy fats, and a few complex carbohydrates.
+It increases your ability to lose weight and increases the P450 enzyme in your liver helping you detoxify during weight loss.
+Enjoy heaps of green leafy vegetables, good quality protein, healthy fats, and a few complex carbohydrates.
 Also, try these tips to control your sugar addiction.

-- Stay hydrated as dehydration can cause sugar cravings.
+- Stay hydrated.
+Dehydration can cause sugar cravings.

-- Refreshing sleep every night is essential for managing sugar cravings.
+- Sleep deep.
+Every night is essential for managing sugar cravings.

-- Reduce stress with a daily practice of yoga, meditation, walking in nature or talking to a friend.
+- Reduce stress.
+A daily practice of yoga, meditation, walking in nature or talking to a friend really helps.

 Fructose In Fruit

-Fruit is packed with antioxidants and is very healthy, but overeating fruits which are high in fructose is unhealthy.
+Fruit is packed with antioxidants but must be eaten in moderation.
 Fructose is a liver toxin which may begin the process of fat production.
 Excess fat production may lead to high levels of bad cholesterol.
 The other major issue with fructose is that it may initiate an enzyme which lowers the activity of insulin receptors in the liver, which may lead to higher insulin levels.
-Some studies, although more research is needed, claim that fructose may increase your homocysteine levels which may lead to many health conditions and weak bones (3).
+Some studies, although more research is needed, claim that fructose may increase your homocysteine levels, leading to many health conditions and weak bones (3).

 How To Stop Sugar Cravings

-Managing cravings whether they are sugar, alcohol, smoking or drugs can be hard to control (4).
+Managing cravings whether they are sugar, alcohol, smoking or drugs can be hard (4).
 The most effective trick for preventing sugar cravings is to keep your blood sugar levels balanced.
-Blood sugar aka blood glucose is the sugar in your bloodstream which carries energy to your cells.
-Overeating sugar or simple carbohydrates cause your blood sugar levels to be consistently elevated which may lead to insulin resistance, pre-diabetes, and even type 2 diabetes.
+Blood sugar (aka blood glucose) is the sugar in your bloodstream that carries energy to your cells.
+Overeating sugar or simple carbohydrates cause your blood sugar levels to become consistently elevated, which may lead to insulin resistance, pre-diabetes, and even type 2 diabetes.